zeebo/xxh3/README.md

 [![Sourcegraph](https://sourcegraph.com/github.com/zeebo/xxh3/-/badge.svg)](https://sourcegraph.com/github.com/zeebo/xxh3?badge)
 [![Go Report Card](https://goreportcard.com/badge/github.com/zeebo/xxh3)](https://goreportcard.com/report/github.com/zeebo/xxh3)

 This package is a port of the [xxh3](https://github.com/Cyan4973/xxHash) library to Go.
+Upstream is not yet finalized, so the stability of this package is not guaranteed, yet.

 ---